 Top view of an Arette Bw showing the traditional style Gossen light meter with shutter speed and aperture values, not LV values settings.

 Arette Bw with lens detached.
 The lens is secured to the mount with a threaded collar which screws to the camera body.

 The Arette range was around 1959 updated with larger and brighter viewfinders.
-It has therefore been necessary to enlarge the top housings, but this did somehow make the cameras loose some of their aesthetic appeal.
+It has therefore been necessary to enlarge the top housings, but this did somehow make the cameras lose some of their aesthetic appeal.
 The Arette Bw and BN above were thus updated, with the lightmeter on the BN rather awkwardly mounted in the middle of the top housing, and new versions were also produced of the Arette A (sold in the UK as Arette P and Arette Super P) with increasingly large viewfinders.
-In addition, new models were introduced, such as the Automatic S (coupled light meter) and the Automatic SE (coupled light meter and coupled rangefinder), as well as the Arette W (viewfinder model with interchangeable lens mount).
+In addition, new models were introduced, such as the Automatic S (coupled light meter) and SE/SR (coupled light meter and coupled rangefinder), as well as the Arette W (viewfinder model with interchangeable lens mount).
 See further below for several of these.